bpmn-io/vs-code-bpmn-io/README.md

 code .
 ```

-Press `F5` to load and debug the extension in a new VS Code instance.

-The extension integration tests can also be executed from VS Code itself, simple choose the *Extension Tests* in the Debug mode.
+Press `F5` to load and debug the extension in a new VSCode instance.
+To exectute the tests choose the *Extension Tests* in the Debug mode.

 You can build the extension from the command line, too: